arjunumenon/arjunumenon.github.io/_posts/2020-11-17-convert-word-to-pdf-PowerAutomate.md

 tags: [SharePointOnline, PowerAutomate, featured]
 ---

 Have you faced a situation where you want to convert a Microsoft Word document in SharePoint Document Library to PDF using Power Automate?
-When you check the Power Automate Actions, you see that there are no actions available _(at least when I am writing this blog)_ which converts Microsoft word document to PDF from SharePoint.
+When you check the Power Automate Actions, you see that there are no actions available _(at least when I write this blog)_ which converts Microsoft word document to PDF from SharePoint.
 But fortunately for us, the connector is available for OneDrive for Business files.
 So our approach would be something like below

 ## Approach